vdesabou/kafka-docker-playground/other/cp-ansible-playground/README.md

 $ ./start-plaintext.sh
 ```

-Then you can do your modifications and run `ansible-playbook -i hosts.yml all.yml` to apply your changes.$
+Then you can do your modifications and run `ansible-playbook -i hosts.yml all.yml` to apply your changes.

 N.B: Control Center is reachable at [http://127.0.0.1:9021](http://127.0.0.1:9021])